izihawa/summa/docs/core/architecture.md

 #### IPFS

-Stores index data in Iroh Store and serves queries directly from the store.
+Engine stores index data in Iroh Store and serves queries directly from the store.
-This engine follows to purposes:
+This engine follows two purposes:
-- Eliminates duplication of files for indices that are using both for serving queries and replication
+- Eliminates files duplication for indices that are using both for serving queries and replication
 - Allows Iroh P2P to replicate index files

 Keeping files in Iroh Store adds an intermediate layer for reading, so you should enable cache for alleviation IO penalty.